Seleucia/PatientMocapRNN/README.md

 Usage:

-User train_cnn_lstm to train model from images.
+- User train_cnn_lstm to train model from images.

-User train_lstm to train model from cnn features.
+- User train_lstm to train model from cnn features.

-Notes:
 Feel free to participate to development of the code